raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 This is not really necessary for demonstrating the general idea that we can compile any regular expression into a finite-state recognizer, but once we start adding operators like `*` and `?`, not to mention extensions like `+` or `?`, the utility of our demonstration code will fall dramatically.

-Now we've already made `∅` and `ε` into atomic operators, so now the question becomes, how do we write a regular expression with literal `∅` or `ε` chracters in it?
+Now we've already made `∅` and `ε` into atomic operators, so now the question becomes, how do we write a regular expression with literal `∅` or `ε` characters in it?
 And not to mention, literal parentheses?

 Let's go with the most popular approach, and incorporate an escape symbol.
 In most languages, including regexen, that symbol is a `\`.
 We could do the same, but JavaScript already interprets `\` as an escape, so our work would be littered with double backslashes to get JavaScript to recognize a single `\`.